ben31w/super-mario-craps/README.md

 # super-mario-craps
-This project is a Super Mario-themed craps game.

-I coded it using Java JComponents; the game is displayed in a JFrame with clickable JPanels, JButtons, etc.
+This project is a Super Mario-themed craps game created with Java JComponents.
+The game is displayed in a JFrame with clickable JPanels, JButtons, etc.

 The game is run through the file "CrapsDriver.java", and the other files are JPanels that specify the game's layout and functionality.
 There's a Dice class that simulates the rolling of a pair of dice.
 There's also a class for the title screen, character select screen, and the game screen that the user interacts with.